clipperjoe/airsonic-snap/README.md

   Airsonic
 </h1>

-<p align="center"><b>This is the snap for Airsonic</b>, <i>“a free, web-based media streamer, providing ubiquitous access to your music. ”</i>.
+<p align="center"><b>This is the snap for Airsonic</b>, <i>“a Free and Open Source community driven media server, providing ubiquitous access to your music.”</i>.
 It works on Ubuntu, Fedora, Debian, and other major Linux
 distributions.</p>

 <p align="center">